 Media companies are gunning for Netflix.
 In an ongoing battle for people’s attention and money, Netflix has ushered in a wave of competitors, for example, Hulu and Amazon Prime Video.
 Also, companies and divisions such as Disney, HBO, CBS, and many others will or plan to offer streaming services.

 Netflix stock continues to flourish.
 A one-dollar investment in the early 2000s would be worth thousands today for astronomical return on investment.
 Secondly, Netflix is a FANG company.
 FANG is an acronym for four high-performing technology stocks that includes Facebook, Amazon, Netflix, and Google (now Alphabet, Inc.).
 Since 2017, the FANG list has been expanded to include Apple and the acronym is now referred to as FAANG.

 Netflix Affiliate Program

 Netflix used to embrace affiliate marketing as a growth strategy.
 It had paid a generous commission per lead.
-However, it has since phased out its program as it has grown through other means, for instance, word-of-mouth and pay-per-click (PPC) advertising.
+However, it has since phased out its program as it has grown through other means, including word-of-mouth and pay-per-click (PPC) advertising.

 The termination of its affiliate program was terrible for publishers since conversion rates, commissions, and earnings per click were likely robust.
-That having been said, affiliates have many alternatives to Netflix.
-The top affiliate networks feature television merchants/programs usually in these categories:
+Having said that, affiliates have many alternatives to Netflix.
+Affiliates in this space can also promote items from these categories:

 - Consumer electronics